Roukie686868/IRtransmitter/README.md

 ![Tasmota GPIO Screen init](https://github.com/Roukie686868/IRtransmitter/blob/main/Photos/IR-12.jpg)

-From the Main Menu select **Configure** and select **Configure Module** once more to get back to the GPIO setting screen which should now shows all the available pins for the ESP8266.
+From the Main Menu select **Configure** and select **Configure Module** once more to get back to the GPIO setting screen which should now shows all the available GPIO pins for the ESP8266.
 For Pin D6 GPIO12 select IRrecv from the very bottom of the list and for PIN D5 GPIO14 select IRsend (1) also at the bottom of the list.
 Now click save and wait again for the unit to reboot.

 ![Tasmota GPIO Sceen Generic 18](https://github.com/Roukie686868/IRtransmitter/blob/main/Photos/IR-11.jpg)